VarunRaval48/neural-network/README.md

 ## Work Done

 Normal Neural Network is ready.
 You can add as many fully connected layers as required.
-I have also implemented output layer with logistic loss.
+I have also implemented a loss layer with softmax cross entropy loss.

 For example see the *classify_iris.py* file.